 In response to the federal requirements noted above, SEAGO considers environmental justice as an integral part of its planning activities.
-In order to involve and assist the underrepresented and underserved, SEAGO has developed a Public Participation Plan which is included as Section IX of this document.
+To ensure that all populations are acknowledged and engaged in SEAGO planning processes, SEAGO has developed a Public Participation Plan which is included as Section XIV of this document.